Ajinkyashinde15/ChewIn-Restaurant-Recommendation-Android-Appliaction/_posts/2016-06-07-project-redefined.markdown

 ## Literature Review

-We are reviewing three main app namely: Zomato, Yelp and TripAdvisor
+We are reviewing three main app namely: Zomato, Yelp and TripAdvisor.

 ##  Zomato: